FruitbatM/explore-national-parks-of-japan/README.md

 For the background I used .... colour which I alternated with the white colour to create defined sections when scrolling through the website.
 Furthermore, the light background works well with the dark brown text due to its contrast.

 - For the buttons I used
+- [Coolors](https://coolors.co/) was used to create a colour palette.

 ![Colour Palette](readme-files/img-readme/exp-japan-color-palette.jpg)